guobinhit/myleetcode/README.md

 Contributions are very welcome!

 If you see an problem that you'd like to see fixed, the best way to make it happen is to help out by submitting a pull request implementing it.
 Refer to the [CONTRIBUTING.md](https://github.com/guobinhit/myleetcode/blob/master/CONTRIBUTING.md) file for more details about the workflow.

-You can also ask for clarifications or guidance in GitHub issues directly.
+You can also ask for problem solving ideas and discuss in GitHub issues directly.

 ## INDEX